Communication Studies (CMNS)

 (Undergraduate)

 No one knows their future, yet images, anxieties and narratives of the future are ever-present.
 We live our lives navigating the known and unknown, the tangible and the imagined.
 This capacity to conjure visions and representations of the future is a uniquely human process, marking a space for artistic exploration, creative imagination and yet-to-be sketched potential.
-In this class, we will study a range of artistic forms?including performance art, poetry, prose, music, painting and sculpture --- to examine how time and the future are negotiated a gallery of creative expression.
+In this class, we will study a range of artistic forms - including performance art, poetry, prose, music, painting and sculpture - to examine how time and the future are negotiated a gallery of creative expression.
 Our examination of the art then opens up the opportunity for us to become the art, wherein students will create three live multimedia performance projects.
 These projects will enlist body, voice, text sound, visual media, movement and audience in a creative examination of differing futures, while reflecting on their process of creation.
 In these three performances (one solo, one duo and one group), students will investigate, contemplate and creatively express the stories of future from their youth, their current images of future, and the future not-yet imaginable.
 What lies beyond our most wild of speculations?
 This course invites us into this creative unknown.

-CMNS 366 | COMMUNICATION, TECHNOLOGY AND SOCIETY | 4 quarter hours
+CMNS 366 | DIGITAL DISPUTES | 4 quarter hours

 (Undergraduate)